Atlantic Lotto pitched pandemic as 'opportunity' for provinces to raise millions through online casino | CBC News

 Landscape for online gambling 'dramatically altered' by pandemic

-Even in the early days of the pandemic the closure of in-person casinos had led to "unprecedented growth" in revenues on Atlantic Lotto's website, the document says, with sales up by a factor of 2.5 over a period of just two weeks, and 34,000 new customers signed up during the first month of the pandemic.
+Even in the early days of the pandemic, the closure of in-person casinos had led to "unprecedented growth" in revenues on Atlantic Lotto's website, the document tabled by Henderson says, with sales up by a factor of 2.5 over a period of just two weeks, and 34,000 new customers signed up during the first month of the pandemic.

 "COVID-19 has dramatically altered the gaming landscape, as citizens are encouraged to stay home as much as possible while non-essential services have been suspended," the document states.